-The web host provider I’m currently using is SiteGround, however, it doesn’t really matter which host you use, this tutorial should more or less work the same for all other hosts. at least the ones that offer a CPanel.
+The web host provider I’m currently using is SiteGround, however, it doesn’t really matter which host you use, this tutorial should more or less work the same for all other hosts.
+At least the ones that offer a CPanel anyway.

 Before I get into this tutorial, let me first share with you the ‘one single reason’, why I think you might want to disable the wp-cron from running in the background of your WordPress site.